CSWCSS-InnoTech/cswcss-innotech.github.io/index.md

 ## Aim

-Founded in September 2016, we aim to promote the use and development of innovative technologies in the School and in the region.
+Founded in September 2016, we aim to promote the use and development of innovative technologies in [Cheung Sha Wan Catholic English Secondary School](http://www.cswcss.edu.hk/index/customIndex.aspx?nnnid=1) and in the region.

 ![Group Photo of InnoTech members at the School Open Day 2016.](https://raw.githubusercontent.com/CSWCSS-InnoTech/cswcss-innotech.github.io/master/group-photo2.jpg)